shecodes-students/learning-resources/README.md

 Collections
 -----------
-If you want to link to a collection of resources (a podcast's home page, a blog, a coding school, a publisher of free text books), Please include the #collection tag
+If you want to link to a collection of resources (a podcast's home page, a blog, a coding school, a publisher of free text books), please include the #collection tag.

 Free or payed-for content?
 --------------------------